 - GTM requires compromises —

-- Nonce + strict-dynamic is best practice
+- Nonce + strict-dynamic is the current best practice for script-src

 A well-configured CSP protects users against XSS without blocking site functionality.